roblaing/webgames/ricerocks/README.md

 This is because Erlang doesn't allow variables to be overwritten with new values &mdash; making parallelism easier &mdash; whereas with Javascript its easiest to think of the state as global variables.

+Keyboard, mouse, whatever events change the state by overwriting global variables, and the loop reads whatever the current value is during each pass.
+(Luckily, games aren't that mission critical, so all this very bad practice gets allowed here).

 In my initial version of this game, I hard coded my canvas to be the size of the background image.
 Thanks to doing Udacity's <a href="https://classroom.udacity.com/courses/ud893/">Responsive Design</a> and its associated
 <a href="https://classroom.udacity.com/courses/ud882/">Responsive Images</a> Moocs, I've been enlightened that
 you can't assume whoever is playing your webgame is using the same screen as you are.

-A drawback with RiceRocks using the keyboard to maneuver the spaceship is it isn't mobile phone friendly, but since idea here is to lay the groundwork for more complex games, it's good practice not to make assumptions about the size or orientation of the screen.
+Among the drawbacks of RiceRocks using the keyboard to maneuver the spaceship is it isn't mobile phone friendly, but since idea here is to lay the groundwork for more complex games, it's good practice not to make assumptions about the size or orientation of the screen.